Alexandre-io/wordpress_exporter/README.md

 ```

 # Grafana
-You can find an example of Wordpress dashboard in examples/grafana/dashboard.json
+You can find an example of WordPress dashboard in examples/grafana/dashboard.json